-If your cat isn't blocked but has cysitis, various medications are often used to help your cat be able to urinate by decreasing inflammation, pain, stress, and spasms in the urinary tract.
+If your cat isn't blocked but has cystitis, various medications are often used to help your cat be able to urinate by decreasing inflammation, pain, stress, and spasms in the urinary tract.
 If crystals, stones, or bacteria are present in the urine, special diets, antibiotics, and other recommendations may be made by your veterinarian to help support your cat's urinary system.

 How to Prevent Cystitis in Cats

 Managing stress and anxiety is the most common way to help prevent cystitis.
 While no one fully understands what causes it, cystitis is often noted to go hand in hand with a stressed kitty.
 A variety of things can cause stress in your cat so the first thing you should do is figure out what your cat is stressed about.
-Then managing that stress can be done by utilizing medications, special diets, supplements, pheromones, distraction techniques, and sometimes changing things in the environment such as litter box placement and litter type.
+Then managing that stress can be done by utilizing medications, special diets, supplements, pheromones, and sometimes changing things in the environment such as litter box placement and litter type.
 Some veterinarians also recommend encouraging water intake with the use of water fountains for cats and administering oral glycosaminoglycans such as sodium chondroitin sulfate to help keep your cat's bladder healthy.